 • hormone therapy

-Because IBC can grow and spread quickly, its outlook isn’t generally as good as other types of breast cancer.
+Because IBC can grow and spread quickly, the outlook for people with IBC isn’t generally as good as those with other types of breast cancer.
 Early diagnosis and treatment are vital for improving outlook.
-That’s why it’s so important to see your doctor for sudden breast changes like redness, swelling, and dimpling.
+That’s why it’s so important to see a doctor for sudden breast changes like redness, swelling, and dimpling.

 Every individual is different.
-Remember that a variety of different factors can influence your outlook, such as age, overall health, and the stage of the cancer.
+A variety of different factors can influence your outlook, including age, overall health, and the stage of the cancer.
 Your doctor will work with you to develop a treatment plan that addresses your specific condition.

 Additionally, research is ongoing into newer, more effective treatments for IBC.
-If you’ve been diagnosed with IBC, you may consider talking with your doctor about enrolling in a clinical trial.
+If you’ve received an IBC diagnosis, you may consider talking with your doctor about enrolling in a clinical trial.

 A cancer diagnosis can be challenging.
-While undergoing treatment, be sure to seek support.
+While undergoing treatment, you may want to consider getting support.

 This could include: